 Early specialization in children leads to many problems.
 The consequence of such action is a lack of willingness and motivation to play sports, along with psychological and physical stress caused by the expectations of parents, coaches and the environment.
 Intrinsic motivation is very necessary for a young person in overcoming obstacles and becoming a professional footballer.
 It helps in learning and ensures long-term development.
 Early specialization gradually depletes a child's intrinsic motivation.
 Ultimately, it leads to burnout of "talent".

-A lot of gifted children who have a predisposition to play at a high level suffer arrested development of their skills and consequently give up football.
+A lot of gifted children, who have a predisposition to play at a high level, suffer arrested development of their skills and consequently give up football.
 We lose a lot of "talent" due to the inflated ego of coaches, unrealistic expectations on the part of parents and pressure from the environment to play as much and as well as possible, preferably at a very young age.

 How much talent is lost this way?

 In an article entitled "How to make your kid hate sports" Kelly Wallace writes: "The actual science and evidence that we look at though shows that except in sports like female gymnastics where kids hit their peak when they're 14- (and) 15-years-olds, specializing in one sport before the age of 12 is going to be a far less likely path to actually elite level performance".
-He doesn’t cite a specific number, but agrees with the conviction that early specialization is not conducive to the development of potential at a high level.
+He doesn’t cite a specific number but agrees with the conviction that early specialization is not conducive to the development of potential at a high level.
 It should be added that the article refers to adolescent sport in general, and not only to football.

 Further on in the article, he provides data on concussion and other injuries caused by early and uncontrolled specialization.
 The data supported by research is frightening: "Every year, more than 3.5 million children under the age of 14 need treatment for sports injuries, with nearly half of all sports injuries for middle and high school students caused by overuse".
-It is safe to say that injuries at such a young age hinder a child’s potential for growing all the time.
+It is safe to say that injuries at such a young age hinder a child’s potential for growing.
 In this way, we reduce the talent to play professional level football, instead of developing and increasing it.
-We can only imagine how many potential young trainees sufficiently talented to play football professionally among that 1.5 million are lost by the system every year.
-Insufficient knowledge in this area, the irresponsibility of parents, and the recruitment of even 5-year-olds means that we (sometimes unconsciously) lose thousands of youngsters at the very start!
+We can only imagine how many potential young trainees, sufficiently talented to play football professionally, are lost by the system every year.
+Insufficient knowledge in this area, the irresponsibility of parents, and the recruitment of even five-year-olds means that we (sometimes unconsciously) lose thousands of youngsters at the very start!